-We have now completed the admissions cycle for the 2023-2024 academic year and will not be accepting any new applications.
-The admissions portal for the 2024-2025 academic year will open in the fall semester and the application deadline for both the History MA and PhD programs will be December 1, 2023.
+The admissions portal for the 2024-2025 academic year is now open.
+The application deadline for both the History MA and PhD programs will be December 1, 2023.

 Thank you for your interest in the USF History Graduate Program!
 Admission to our MA and PhD programs is becoming increasingly competitive, so we would like to offer some guidance on how to apply and what we are looking for in your application.
 Our students come from a wide variety of backgrounds and locations, and there is no one “typical” path to the degree that can guarantee admission to our degree or success in the program.
 Instead, successful applicants to our program generally demonstrate the following characteristics:

 A Strong Background in History: For MA applicants, we are looking for at least some evidence of your competence in historical analysis and writing.
 This may come in the form of a BA in History, excellent grades in History courses on your transcript, a writing sample that demonstrates historical analysis of primary and/or secondary sources, and/or letters of recommendation from History faculty that can speak to your skills in this area.
 Applicants to the PhD program should have the equivalent of an M.A. in History or a related discipline (such as English, Anthropology, Art History or language and area studies fields), and show evidence of their competence in historical analysis in their application materials.

 - Disciplinary Focus: In their Statement of Purpose (also known as the Personal Statement), applicants should be able to describe in some detail what they want to study in the USF History graduate program, and how their interests align with the graduate program and its faculty.
 PhD applicants should additionally be able to generally identify a potential dissertation project and be familiar with the sources necessary to complete that project.